WormBase/single-cell/README.md

 # Tools currently being developed
 The current plans for WormBase single cell tools were discussed in a seminar by Eduardo da Veiga Beltrame on March 22.
-[Link to slides](https://docs.google.com/presentation/d/1wQyG6Ww75HRPizOojnGb6N5rx4RH8_DIZXiX83ddD4w/edit?usp=sharing)
+[Link to slides](https://docs.google.com/presentation/d/1wQyG6Ww75HRPizOojnGb6N5rx4RH8_DIZXiX83ddD4w/edit?usp=sharing) and [link to presentation video](https://www.youtube.com/watch?v=TymnrF_b59A), single cell discussion starts at 19m30s.

 Because differential expression between arbitrary groups cannot be pre-computed (there would be too many possibilities),  we created the `scdefg` app for doing it using scvi-tools on the backend.